Code-Institute-Submissions/STEPZ/README.md

 of a pair of trainer.
 All my images are images of trainers just diffrent brands.
 I included a carousel of of trainers and called it  top of the steps, the idea behind this is that those are the trainers that are trending on the site.

+## Features

+This sits is composed of 7 applications, products, profiles, contact, home, bag, wishlist,checout.